HONEY · GRAYANOTOXIN

 The region — the southeastern coast of the Black Sea, home of Rhododendron ponticum and Rhododendron luteum — is the source of deli bal, the "mad honey" still produced and traded in Turkey today.

 Three and a half centuries later, the same plants were used against Roman troops in the same region.
-During Pompey's campaign pursuing King Mithridates VI of Pontus, the local Heptacomitae tribe placed bowls of mad honey along the Roman line of march.
+During Pompey's campaign pursuing King Mithridates VI of Pontus (66–63 BCE), the local Heptacomitae tribe placed bowls of mad honey along the Roman line of march.
 Pompey's soldiers, eager and undisciplined, drank the honey.
 The Greek geographer Strabo (c.
 64 BCE – 24 CE) recorded the result:

 They mixed bowls of the crazing honey, placed them in the roads, and when the soldiers drank the mixture and lost their senses, they attacked them and easily disposed of them.

-Strabo's figure for Roman casualties ranges from 480 to 1,800 across three maniples.
-The episode is one of the earliest documented deliberate use of a biological neurotoxin as a battlefield weapon.
+Strabo (Geographica 12.3.18) reports three maniples of Roman troops attacked while incapacitated.
+The episode is one of the earliest documented deliberate uses of a biological neurotoxin as a battlefield weapon.

 Mithridates VI himself — the man Pompey was pursuing — maintained an entire toxicological library, studied poisons systematically as both weapons and medicines, and produced the Mithridatium, an antidote formula that survived as a real pharmaceutical preparation in European apothecaries for over 1,500 years.